 Sitting in his office at the Green House on Ngong Road, Nairobi, Mr Clement Tulezi, the chief executive officer, Kenya Flower Council, stares at his phone.
 His fingers occasionally flick at the screen of his smart phone.
 He is neither checking his email nor the weather, but following up on scheduled meetings with agriculture stakeholders and standards bodies to sort out the crises bedeviling the floriculture industry.

-The sector, he says, has been gripped by a shortage of essential fertilisers due to the lacklustre service by the Kenya Bureau of Standards (Kebs).
-New stringent and lengthy local inspection regulations of fertilisers, have led to complications and delays.
+The sector, he says, has been gripped by a shortage of essential fertilizers due to the lacklustre service by the Kenya Bureau of Standards (Kebs).
+New stringent and lengthy local inspection regulations of fertilizers, have led to complications and delays.

 “Fertiliser imported two months ago is still in the store.
 This has increased demurrage (penalty costs for failing to unload on time) costs for importers.”
 The umbrella body for growers and exporters is currently urging the regulator to speed up the process, as it is a threat to the industry.